osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Note that this new rule requires the illumina and nanopore quality trimmed data.
 For this reason, if we specify this assembly file in our rule all, *we no longer need to specify that we need the quality trimmed data*!
 In fact, you only need to specify a single file in the ``rule all`` - the assembly file.

 Finally, you can visualise your whole workflow as a directed, acyclic graph (DAG), in which each input and output is specified by an arrow or a box.
 The command to do this visualisation is simply: ``snakemake --dag | dot -Tpng > dag.png``.
 The ``dot`` software is used to render the ``.png`` given the output of the ``snakemake --dag`` command.
-The result should look something like what is pictured below (:numref:`fig-dag`)!
+The result should look something like what is pictured below (:numref:`fig-dag`)

 .. _fig-dag:
 .. figure:: images/dag.png